THE-MOLECULAR-MAN/dataiku-plugin-steam-user-history/README.md

 * gather Steam achievement info to get clues on when a game was played for the first time.

 More info about Steam's RESTful API: https://partner.steamgames.com/doc/webapi_overview#2

+# Instructions
+This plugin was designed and tested on Dataiku DSS v13.2.2.
+Steam API keys are required to access your own Steam account if it is set to private.

+1) Install the plugin in DSS via link in GitHub: Add Plugin, Fetch from Git Repository: git@github.com:THE-MOLECULAR-MAN/dataiku-plugin-steam-user-history.git
+2) Click Clone
+3) Get your Steam API key here.
+A steam account is required: https://steamcommunity.com/login/home/?goto=%2Fdev%2Fapikey
+4) In Dataiku DSS, create a new project or open an existing project.
+Edit the Porject's local variables and add a new one with the format:
+{
+  "STEAM_API_KEY": "0000090B0CD8D8DB900000AC00D00000"
+}
+5) Create a Project and add a Dataset: Steam User History
+6) Locate your own Steam User ID using https://www.steamidfinder.com/ You can also leave the default ID for a popular public Steam user
+7) Click Test & Get Schema.
+It should return the recent gaming history
+9) Click create